fdbtrs/CR-FIQA/README.md

 Unzip the dataset and place it in the data folder

+Intall the requirement from requirement.txt

+pip install -r requirements.txt

+All code are trained and tested using PyTorch 1.7.1 Details are under (Torch)[https://pytorch.org/get-started/locally/]

 ### For training CR-FIQA(L)
 Set the following in the config.py
 1. config.output to output dir